 Yes.
 Our team of StayWELL non-medical caregivers continues to serve the needs of all clients.
 Call (203) 894-5000 for information or to make an appointment.

 Yes.
 RVNAhealth has been caring for patients and clients from the time Coronavirus arrived in Connecticut.
-We have specific COVID-19 Response Teams; proven practices and processes; and have procured supplies of PPE (personal protective equipment), so that we are able to continue to do our jobs and serve our communities.
+We have specific COVID-19 Response Teams; proven practices and processes; and are always procuring supplies of PPE (personal protective equipment) so that we are able to continue to do our jobs and serve our communities.
 Call (203) 438-5555 for information or to make an appointment

 In combination with very strict infection control practices and hand hygiene, we are confident that our patients are safe with us.

 Yes.
 We have the ability to use audio, or videoconferencing with WhatsApp or FaceTime, and we follow defined scripts and processes to ensure a purposeful, effective virtual visit.
 On the visit, our clinicians provide skilled triage and education to ensure that the plan of care is progressing as it should.

 Yes.
 Appointments are available for both in-person and virtual consultations.
 Call (203) 438-5555 for information.